C3ETH/c3eth.github.io/content/en/catalyst/fund8/challenges/business-solutions-b2b-b2c/campaign-brief.md

 ### Key Metrics to measure
 - of Cardano dApps supporting business solutions
 - of existing companies proposing Cardano-based solutions
-- of partnerships / joint ventures created between companies
+- of partnerships,joint ventures created between companies
 - additional funding from other sources for the funded proposals
 - projected cost savings
 - projected revenue increase
-- growth in mainnet / testnet activity due to business solutions
+- growth in mainnet & testnet activity due to business solutions

 ## Challenge Brief